-Product Recommendations in Bloomreach Engagement platform have got performance and algorithm/model limitations about which you need to be aware of.
+Product Recommendations in the Bloomreach Engagement platform have performance and algorithm/model limitations you need to be aware of.
 Here is the list of restrictions:

-- Max 500 products/items are returned in a metric based category engine in a single request with one category in
+- Max 500 products/items are returned in a metric-based category engine in a single request with one category in the

 - Catalog filter serves as a post-filtering.
-Meaning that the recommendation model might return 10 suitable items, but if you specified a very strict catalog filter, it can filter out some of those recommended products.
+This means that the recommendation model might return 10 suitable items, but if you specify a very strict catalog filter, it can filter out some of those recommended products.

 - Max 1000 products could be requested in the parameter

 - Textual similarity is trained only on a model with less than 1 million rows.

 - Combining more recommendation engines inside the advanced engine could lead to prolonged response time.

 While developing/using recommendations, one deals with several challenges: